Types of espresso machines you need to know!

 The vibration pump was launched in the early 70s by Ulka Co.

-Because it was cheaper than other pumps, it made espresso machines for home use much more affordable.
-The vibration pump has a power of 15 bars, which can be reduced to between 9 and 10 bars with the help of an expansion valve.
+Being cheaper than other pumps, it made home espresso machines much more affordable.
+The vibration pump has an output of 15 bar, which can be reduced to between 9 and 10 bar using an expansion valve.

-The pressure builds up with the help of the resistance of the coffee puck.
-Therefore, it is very important to find the perfect grind and to use the right amount of coffee in the portafilter.
-About if any of these parameters are not correctly achieved, the right pressure will not be reached.
+The pressure is built up using the resistance of the coffee puck, so it is very important to find the perfect grind and use the right amount of coffee in the portafilter.
+About If any of these parameters is not correct, the correct pressure will not be achieved.

-Since the vibration pump swings quite a bit during activation, it produces quite a bit of noise and therefore manufacturers have insulated the entire machine body.
-The advantage of a vibration pump is that it is easy and cheap to repair.
-The disadvantage is that espresso machines with a vibration pump cannot be directly connected to a water source.
+Because the vibration pump oscillates a lot during activation, it emits quite a lot of noise, which is why manufacturers have insulated the entire machine housing.
+The advantage of the vibration pump is that it is easy and cheap to repair.
+The disadvantage is that espresso machines with a vibration pump cannot be connected directly to a water source.

 Espresso machines with rotary pump

-A rotary pump is larger and heavier than a vibration pump, and has more power.
-It can provide multiple brewing groups with consistent pressure and is most often used in commercial espresso machines.
-It has a longer lifespan but is more expensive and harder to repair.
+Rotary pumps are larger and heavier than vibration pumps, and have more power.
+They can provide even pressure to multiple brewing groups and are most often used in commercial espresso machines.
+They have a longer lifespan but are more expensive and more difficult to repair.

-A unique aspect of a rotary pump is that it is almost silent, which many appreciate.
-Espresso machines with a rotary pump can also be directly connected to a water source.
+A unique aspect of a rotary pump is that it is almost silent, which many people appreciate.
+Espresso machines with rotary pumps can also connect directly to a water source.